rocky-linux/documentation/docs/desktop/gnome/flatpak.md

 > Flatpak is a framework for distributing desktop applications across various Linux distributions.
 It has been created by developers who have a long history of working on the Linux desktop, and is run as an independent open source project.

-Flatpak installation comes by default when installing Rocky Linux with software selections that include GNOME ("Server with GUI" or "Workstation").
+Flatpak comes installed by default when installing Rocky Linux with software selections that include GNOME ("Server with GUI" or "Workstation").
 Manual installation is also possible. (see included procedure) It is an excellent way to populate your desktop environment with tools that you want to use.

 ## Manual installation

 !!! note

-    If you have a GNOME instance described in the introduction, you can skip this step.
+    If you are already running the full GNOME Desktop environment described in the introduction, you can skip this step.

 Install Flatpak with: